WellyWong/LSTM_music_generation/README.md

 This is a final project for DTSA 5511 Introduction to Deep Learning.
-For this project, I decided to work on something 'fun': A Neural Network that generates music.
+For this project, I decided to work on something 'fun': music generation.
 I will be utilizing attention based Bi-directional LSTM (Long Short-Term Memory) to produce classical style music.
 LSTMs perform well for processing sequences of data with long-range dependencies, making them suitable for generating music.
 They can capture information from earlier time steps and remember it for an extended period.

 For the dataset, I will use classical music MIDI files sourced from [*Classical Piano Midi Page*](http://www.piano-midi.de/midi_files.htm).
 The MIDI files contain compositions for a single instrument: piano, from various composers.
 I will focus specifically on works by Bach, Beethoven, Chopin, Mozart, and Debussy, who is considered a more modern composer compared to the others.